msilabben/cnapp-module-7-kubernetes-security-posture-management/tasks/admission_policy.md

   --tags owner=<name>-workshop \
   --generate-ssh-keys
 ```
+2. Access the cluster with the command `az aks get-credentials --resource-group module-7-aks-rg --name <name>-aks`
-2. Try to spin up a privileged deployment.
+3. Try to spin up a privileged deployment.
 Make a file called privileged-deployment.yaml, and populate with the following information:
 ```
 apiVersion: apps/v1
 kind: Deployment